 Why do young people self harm?

-Reasons for self harming include:
+Some reasons for self harm include:

 - parents separating or divorcing

-- being under pressure, for example, exams
+- being under pressure, for example, exams.

 - Encourage them to talk, give them space and listen.